eileenh8/Juicy-Brick-Breaker/README.md

 The screen shakes when you die.

+Different backgrounds for Menu, Game, and End screen.

+End game screen with added buttons to play again or quit.

 Comet trail on the ball.

-Rotating background colors.

 Fire shader added in the fever bar.